michaelskyba/rich/wealth/README.md

 ## Dependencies
 - rich
 - Go
-- A shell that is at least somewhat POSIX-compliant
 - fzf (used as a menu)
+- Basics like coreutils and a shell that is at least somewhat POSIX-compliant